-- design layout of specialty built-ins; specifically, the kitchen, the den, a workroom, any stereo or TV cabinets
+- Design layout of specialty built-ins; specifically, the kitchen, the den, workroom, and any stereo or TV cabinets

 Our work would also include the development of the material list that will assist bidders with project pricing and materials ordering.
 We can assist you with the following materials list:

-With this service, we create a lighting plan for each floor of your home, plus a site lighting sheet, a fixture list, details, as required, to define mounting and alignment, and numerous Fixture Schedule sheets and specification sheets.
+With this service, we create a lighting plan for each floor of your home, plus a site lighting sheet, a fixture list, details to define mounting and alignment, and numerous fixture schedule sheets and specification sheets.
 Recessed fixtures can be fairly straightforward to specify and we can provide this with little or no involvement of your time.
 However, we find that it can require a great deal of time, and your involvement, to actually select the decorative fixtures.
 These fixtures will need to match the interior finishes of your home, and therefore we will need to stay involved as the interior details evolve and the final look of the interior becomes clear.